 TLS Online TPP Program

-Which of the following statements is correct about the segregation of chromosomes?
+Which of the following protein(s) is (are) found in the peroxisome matrix?

 TLS Online TPP Program